billygr/terraform-cloudguard-azure-gwlb-lab/README.md

 You will need a service principal for the provision of the gateways

+I have left as an exersice how you will chain the serviceA/serviceB to the Azure GW Load Balancer in order to explain the process

 ## Notes
-MGMT with 2 vCPUs will take 15-18 minutes till you are able to login from SmartConsole (have that in mind)
+MGMT with 2 vCPUs will take 15-18 minutes till you are able to login from SmartConsole (have that in mind).

 ## IP scheme